 Not all products are really good for your facial skin.
-They comprise lash curlers, liners, mascara together with the tools used to apply the facial makeup and skincare products.
-The bad ingredients in some the things mentioned here will trigger an irritation.
-When you begin to scratch or itch it will dry out and possibly start to form flakes.
+These products comprise lash curlers, liners, mascara together with the tools used to apply the facial makeup and skincare products.
+Some of the bad ingredients in some the things mentioned here will trigger an irritation.
+When you begin to scratch or itch this area, it will dry out and possibly start to form flakes.

-- Parabens, phenylmercuric acetate, imidazolidinyl urea, quaternium-15, and potassium sorbate which are all preservatives added to named facial products
+- Parabens, phenylmercuric acetate, imidazolidinyl urea, quaternium-15, and potassium sorbate which are all preservatives added to some facial products

 - Additives such as Bismuth Oxychloride